If you enjoy this article, please do me a solid and send it along to the veterans you know, and if you don’t know any, to a couple of friends.

 At Kincheloe, half of our B52s were hot-armed with four live nuclear bombs, each with 16 times the explosive force of all the bombs dropped in World War Two.
 The massive bombers were backed into concrete parking pads in a fiercely guarded area on full Red Alert.
 It was called the Christmas tree because of its configuration, as you can see.

-Flight crews and ground crews needed to be ready to respond instantly to the threat of nuclear war with Russia, and so we lived next to the bombers in the windowless mole hole.
-Crews ate, slept, and lived there around the clock.
+Flight crews and ground crews needed to be ready to respond instantly to the threat of nuclear war with Russia, and so we lived next to the bombers in the windowless molehole.
+Crews ate, slept, and lived there around the clock working 48 hours on and 48 off.

-This was excellent duty for enlisted guys because all but one crew member (the tail gunner) on each plane were officers, and they got much better treatment than enlisted men in every way.
-With too few sergeants to warrant a separate but not equal mess hall, we ate with the officers.
-In the enlisted men’s mess hall where I ate when not on alert, breakfast was cold toast and watery powdered eggs we scooped out of steam table trays.
-In the mole hole we felt like we were eating at a posh resort, served made-to-order omelets and hot toast by jealous mess attendants.
+This was excellent duty for enlisted single guys because all but one crew member (the tail gunner) on each B52 were officers whose rank entitled them to much better treatment than enlisted men in every way.
+With too few sergeants to warrant a separate but not equal mess hall, crew chiefs like me ate all our meals with the officers.
+In the enlisted men’s mess hall where I ate when not on nuclear alert duty, breakfast was cold toast and runny eggs we scooped out of steam table trays.
+In the molehole we felt like we were eating at a posh resort, served made-to-order omelets and hot toast by jealous mess attendants.

 Each morning after breakfast, crews would be briefed on the weather to our assigned targets.
 The best part was those times we would be shown films of Top Secret Soviet military installations, including Inter-Continental Ballistic Missile bases.
 Taken surreptitiously by spies using concealed miniature cameras, they were grainy black-and-white films.
 The first spy film I ever saw was so jerky and poorly-focused that as we were watching it, one pilot wisecracked “Nice work for a shoe camera, I’d say.”